 One of the island's last free tourist attractions.
-Plants are donated & maintained by members & volunteers.
-We provide educational opportunities relating to tropical gardening & to West Martello Tower, a Nat'l Historic site where we are located.
+The Gardens are maintained by volunteers.
+We provide educational opportunities relating to tropical gardening & to Fort West Martello Tower, a Nat'l Historic site where we are located.

 Seaplane Tours to Dry Tortugas & Fort Jefferson.
 Morning,Afternoon,All-day & charter flights available.
 Spot sharks,rays,porpoise and huge sea turtles.
 See submerged ships in clear waters.
 Snorkel the reefs to see colorful tropical fish and living coral.

 From this point at the corner of South and Whitehead Streets, there are a mere 90 miles to Cuba.
 Erected in 1983 by the City of Key West, the Southernmost Point buoy is a landmark and a must-see for any traveler to Key West.

 Voted #1 Attraction in Key West by People's Choice Awards.
 Walk through a tropical paradise with hundreds of butterflies and exotic colorful birds from around the world.
 Let nature surround you as you enjoy a spectacular experience you don't want to miss.